 MEMBERSHIP FEES OF £5.00 PER FAMILY ARE NOW DUE FOR 2018

-The 2017 Dinner Dance Saturday 9th December was a great success in the Village Hall.
+The 2018 Dinner Dance will be on Saturday 8th December in the Hurst Village Hall.
+7.00pm to midnight.

-We also publish e-zines (electronic newsletters) periodically during the year and these are e-mailed to members with e-mail addresses.
+We also publish e-zines (newsletters) periodically during the year and these are e-mailed to members with e-mail addresses.